What is Infrared Thermography?

 Thus, for example, high anomalous temperatures (system overheating) are detected, which are, in many cases, the situation prior to costly failures in electrical and mechanical installations.
 It allows a more reliable preventive maintenance.

-Efficiency in energy consumption
+2. Increase the efficiency in energy consumption

 Thermographic cameras are used in the evaluation of energy consumption in facilities or production lines.
 These systems allow to know the points in which inefficiencies of refrigeration systems, heat losses or anomalies in the insulation of refrigerated chambers, among others, occur.